You may be wondering:

-Analogue or digital.
 Baby monitors work using either analogue or digital signals.
 Analogue monitors are few and far between these days.
 Analogue signals are open to interference and to others being able to listen in.
 Digital signals have clearer sound and are less prone to interference.
 Some monitors use DECT (Digitally Enhanced Cordless Telecommunications).
 DECT ensures a secure connection as the signal is encrypted.
-It uses a different frequency to baby monitors without this feature.
+It uses a different frequency to these monitors without this feature.

 Most digital monitors use 2.4 GHz Frequency Hopping Sound Spectrum (FHSS) technology these days.
 Digital monitors send their FHSS signals encrypted, and are these are decrypted by the parent unit.
 It virtually eliminates the signal from being intercepted.
 This also keeps the signal secure, and less vulnerable to interference from other electronic items such as wireless broadband routers or other baby monitors.

-Temperature display.
 A very handy feature, especially if your child’s room is cold in the winter and hot in the summer.
 Most units have this as a feature.
 The optimum temperature for a baby to sleep is about 18°C (65°F).
-A room that is too hot or cold will keep your baby, and you, awake at night.
+A room that is too hot or cold will keep your little one, and you, awake at night.

 As long as the baby monitor can send and receive video and / or sound signals with no interference, that’s the main thing you need to worry about.
 Additional features that good to have, include built in night light, two way talk back, lullabies and temperature sensor.
 These are a bonus if included, but not deal brokers, if not.